Theatre Arts Program Information

 The mission of the SBCC Theatre Arts Department

 To provide a rigorous academic program that prepares students for transfer to a four-year college or university and offers three AA degrees: General Theatre Studies, Acting and Directing or Technical Theatre.
 To prepare students for immediate entry into the professional theatre workplace through a certificate program in individual areas of focus including acting, theatre costume and make-up, lighting and set construction.
 To provide a hands-on laboratory experience working in state-of-the-art facilities with professional faculty, staff and Equity Guest Artists in conjunction with the critically acclaimed Theatre Group at SBCC.

 The Theatre Arts Department Promotes a Diverse Student Body

 The student body at SBCC Theatre Arts is very diverse.
-Because SBCC is a California community college, enrolment is open to students of all backgrounds.
+Because SBCC is a California community college, enrollment is open to students of all backgrounds.
 Our students range from 16 to 76-years-old and come from all backgrounds.
 Some students are Santa Barbara residents, while others are from out of the state.
 In fact, students from all over the world choose to live and study theatre at SBCC.
 Because of our diverse student body, our learning environment promotes multiple viewpoints and experiences far beyond that of your traditional conservative program.

 Degrees and Certificates